akien-mga/godot-old-wiki/tutorial_custom_draw_2d.md

 Draw commands are described in the [CanvasItem](class_canvasitem) class reference.
 There are plenty of them.

-That's it.
-It's just _that_ simple.
-Well, almost.
-The _draw() callback will only be called once.
-If what needs to be called changes, you must call update() in that node, and the _draw() callback will be called again.

-The reason for this is that the 2D engine remembers all the draw calls made during _draw() and packs them into an efficient structure used to draw in every frame.
-This way, even if the script needed to create what is being drawn is very complex, it only needs to run once.
+### Updating

+The _draw() function is only called once, and then the draw commands are cached and remembered, so further calls are unnecessary.

+If re-drawing is required because a state or something else changed, simply call [CanvasItem.update()](class_canvasitem#update) in that same node and a new _draw() call will happen.

 Here is a little more complex example.
 A texture variable that will be redrawn if modified: